AEJaspan/PollScraper/docs/installation.rst

 Stable release
 --------------

-To install PollScraper, run this command in your terminal:
+Currently PollScraper must be installed from source.
+Download the source, and run this command in your terminal:

 .. code-block:: console

-    $ pip install pollscraper
+    $ pip install .

-This is the preferred method to install PollScraper, as it will always install the most recent stable release.
+This is the preferred method to install PollScraper.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.